pkdone/practical-mongodb-aggregations-book/src/examples/securing-data/redacted-view.md

 ## Sample Data Population

-Drop any old version of the database (if it exists), create an index and populate the new `persons` collections with 5 records:
+Drop any old version of the database (if it exists), create an index and populate the new `persons` collection with 5 records:

 ```javascript
 db = db.getSiblingDB("book-redacted-view");